tomjoht/learnapidoc/_docs/Using an API like a Developer/docapis_postman.md

 1. If you haven't already done so, download and install the Postman app at [http://www.getpostman.com](https://www.getpostman.com/).
 If you're on a Mac, choose the Mac app.
 If you're on Windows, choose the Windows app.
 2. Start the Postman app.
-2. You'll make a REST call for the first endpoint (`aqi`) in the Mashape Weather API.
+3. You'll make a REST call for the second endpoint (`weather`) in the Mashape Weather API.
 Select **GET** for the method.
-3. Insert the endpoint into the main box (next to the method, which is GET by default): `https://simple-weather.p.mashape.com/aqi`
-4. Click the **Params** button (to the right of the box where you inserted the endpoint) and insert `lat` and `lng` parameters with specific values (other than `1`).

     {: .note}
+    You can also call the first endpoint (`aqi`), but the response is pretty short (2 characters), and unfortunately sometimes the API doesn't always return a response.
+If this endpoint isn't working, you'll see "Not supported" response.

+4. Insert the endpoint into the main box (next to the method, which is GET by default): `https://simple-weather.p.mashape.com/weather`
+5. Click the **Params** button (to the right of the box where you inserted the endpoint) and insert `lat` and `lng` parameters with specific values (other than `1`).

+    {: .note}
-    Only some countries are supported in the <code>aqi</code> call &mdash; specifically the United States, Singapore, Malaysia, Europe, and Australia.
+    Only some countries are supported in this weather API &mdash; specifically the United States, Singapore, Malaysia, Europe, and Australia.
 If the country isn't supported, you'll see "Not supported" in the API response.
-The AQI for Santa Clara, California is <code>lat: 37.3710062</code> and <code>lng: -122.0375935</code>.
-For Singapore, it's <code>lat: 1.3321256</code> and <code>lng: 103.7373503</code>.
+The latitude and longitude coordinates for Santa Clara, California are <code>lat: 37.3710062</code> and <code>lng: -122.0375935</code>.
+For Singapore, they're <code>lat: 1.3321256</code> and <code>lng: 103.7373503</code>.
 You can find latitude and longitude values from the URL in Google Maps when you go to a specific location.
+The latitude appears first.

     <figure><a class="noCrossRef" href="https://www.google.com/maps/place/Santa+Clara,+CA/@37.3708698,-122.037593,12z/data=!3m1!4b1!4m5!3m4!1s0x808fb7815c08c193:0xe475a47ca3c0bfc0!8m2!3d37.3541079!4d-121.9552356"><img src="images/googlemapslatlong.png" alt="Finding latitude and longitude on Google Maps" /><figcaption>Latitude is listed first, then longitude</figcaption></figure>

 	  When you add these `lat` and `lng` parameters, they will dynamically be added as a query string to the endpoint URI.
 The query string is the code followed by the `?` in the endpoint URL.
-For example, your endpoint should now look like this: `https://simple-weather.p.mashape.com/aqi?lat=37.3710062&lng=-122.0375935`.
+For example, your endpoint should now look like this: `https://simple-weather.p.mashape.com/weather?lat=37.3710062&lng=-122.0375935`.
 Query string parameters appear after the question mark `?` symbol and are separated ampersands `&`.

-5. Click the **Headers** tab (below the GET button) and insert the key value pairs: `Accept: text/plain` and `X-Mashape-Key: APIKEY`.
+6. Click the **Headers** tab (below the GET button) and insert the key value pairs: `Accept: text/plain` and `X-Mashape-Key: APIKEY`.
 (Swap in your own API key in place of `APIKEY`.)

     Your inputs should look like this: